funql/funql-docs/docs/learn/fields/functions.md

 ### year

-The `year` function has the following signature:
+The `year` function returns the year component of a `DateTime` parameter value.

 ```funql
 year(field: DateTime): Integer
 ```

-The `year` function returns the year component of a `DateTime` parameter value.

 For example: